deltachat/deltachat-pages/en/index.md

 All you need is your own standard e-mail account login.

 **Delta Chat doesn't make you use its own servers**, it uses the most massive and diverse, federated open messaging system ever: the existing e-mail server network.
+It only creates a separate subfolder on your e-mail account.

 # Screenshots Android, Desktop and iOS